 The iMac Pro arrived at the end of 2017 and it was an impressive beast.
-It offers Intel's Xeon W processors (8-cores as standard, but up to 18-cores), more RAM (32GB as standard, up to 256GB) and better graphics (Radeon Pro Vega 56 as standard).
+It originally offered Intel's Xeon W processors (8-cores as standard, but up to 18-cores), (32GB RAM as standard, up to 256GB) and better graphics (Radeon Pro Vega 56 as standard).
 Apple later discontinued the entry level model and replaced it with the 10-core model.
 The iMac Pro price starts at £4,899/$4,999.

 However, as impressive as the iMac Pro was when it launched back in 2017, since its arrival the standard iMac has become even more powerful - closing the gap between the standard and pro machines.

-While the iMac is nipping at the iMac Pro's tail from one side we have the new Mac Pro at the other end.
+While the iMac was nipping at the iMac Pro's tail from one side the Mac Pro was at the other end.
 The Mac Pro starts at £5,499/$5,999 - which isn't that different to the price of the iMac Pro (from £4,999/$4,999) - although the latter does at least include a display.

-That might seem like a high price, but when you consider that the current top-of-the-range 27in iMac can be specced-up with an 8-core 3.6GHz 9th-gen processor and other pro-focused features to the tune of £4,544/$4,849, there are two similarly priced machines aimed at a similar audience.
+That might seem like a high price, but when you consider that the current top-of-the-range 27in iMac can be specced up to £4,544/$4,849, there are two similarly priced machines aimed at a similar audience.

 And the price comparisons don't stop there.
 The entry-level Mac Pro, starts at £5,499/$5,999.
 Apple may choose to further differentiate the prices of these three Macs by dropping the iMac Pro price slightly, but it is unlikely.

 When it launched in 2017 the only outward design change for the iMac Pro was the Space Grey colour and we think this will carried through into whatever replaces the Pro; it was a popular option.

 The 2017 iMac Pro might have maintained the iMac look, but Apple made changes to the inside.
 These changes helped accommodate a cooling system that included a high-capacity heat sink and extra venting to allow 75% more airflow and an 80% increase in thermal capacity, as well as using 67% less power than the standard 27in iMac.